ClementNerma/Senva/README.md

     &      |     0     | Assign a number to the entire memory
     %      |    255    | Generate a random number between 0 and the value
-    (      |     -     | Ask the user for a string, which will be stored into the memory
+    (      |     -     | Ask the user for a string, which will be stored into the memory "      |     /     | Go to the memory adress pointed by the current cell

 **NOTE :** If the default value is '/' that means you need to specify a buffer, '-' means that no buffer is needed.
 The default value is the value taken if you DO NOT specify a buffer.